microsoft/semantic-kernel/docs/decisions/0046-azure-model-as-a-service.md

 The initial release of the client SDK will only support chat completion and text/image embedding generation, with image generation to be added later.

 Plans to support for text completion are currently unclear, and it is highly unlikely that the SDK will ever include support for text completion.

-TODO: Should we add support for text completion in SK by skipping the client SDK and talk directly to the REST API?
-This is not a great option.
-Given that text completion is one of the foundation AI services SK provides, we should get more inputs.
+As a result, the new AI connector will **NOT** support text completions in the initial version until we get more customer signals or the client SDK adds support.

 ## AI Connector